I'll be back with my regular schedule soon. For today, here's a favorite post of mine from waaaay back, from March 12, 2007.

 To me, Anne is only a slice of who Maud really was.
 (No, she didn't go by Lucy.
 She hated that name.)
 For that matter, she only wrote eight books about Anne because the public demanded it.
 Even she got tired of Anne.
 Ever wonder why she started writing about Anne's KIDS?

 I love learning about who she really was, what her life was like.
 How it differed from her books.
 (VERY MUCH.)

 Some day I'd love to go to Canada and visit places that are special to her.

 And no, it wouldn't necessarily be the Green Gables house, although that might be fun.
-I'd prefer the manses where she spent her married life and did the majority of her writing, and that might mean not visiting Prince Edward Island.
-Instead I'd go to Leaksdale and Norval, both not too far from Toronto, on the mainland.
+I'd prefer the manses where she spent her married life and did the majority of her writing, and that might mean not visiting Prince Edward Island at all.
+Instead I'd go to Leaskdale and Norval, both not too far from Toronto, on the mainland.
 I'd visit her final house, which she aptly named Journey's End.

 If I ever do go to PEI, I'll be sure to go to Park Corner and check out the little nail by the stairs that she used to measure herself on each time she visited her cousins.
 Those are the little human elements that make her real to me.

 LMM has had such an impact on me that I've noticed phrases, characters, and even plot lines in my own work that hearken to hers--unintentionally.
 My computer is even named after her.
 (Maud, of course, not Lucy.)

 As a nod, I try to read one of her books each year.